Skip to Content

 Banff is more than just a ski town though, and regardless of the season you visit, Banff town is an amazing place with plenty to do.
 Some of the best things to do in Banff include:

-• Relax in the Banff Upper Hot Springs – Just a short 5-minute drive up Sulphur Mountain you’ll find the Banff Upper Hot Springs, a public hot spring with incredible mountain views!
+• Relax in the Banff Upper Hot Springs – Just a short 5-minute drive up Sulphur Mountain you’ll find the Banff Upper Hot Springs.
+This is one of the best hot springs in Alberta because of the incredible mountain views!
 The hot springs are easy to get to and very affordable.
-At only $9.25 CAD per adult and $29.00 for a family, even those on a tight budget can enjoy one of the best Banff attractions.
+At only $16.50 CAD per adult and $53 CAD for a family, even those on a budget can enjoy one of the best Banff attractions.
 (It’s even a great activity to do in Banff when it’s raining).

 • Ride the Banff Gondola up Sulphur Mountain – The Banff Gondola is possibly the singular most popular thing to do in Banff – and for good reason!
 From the top of the Banff Gondola, the views of the mountains and Banff town are out of this world.
 The first time I rode the gondola was during my first Christmas in Banff and I loved it!
 At the top of the gondola, you’ll find a restaurant and cafe, a gift shop, lots of information on the area and wildlife, as well as my personal favorite, the boardwalk!
 Book your Banff Gondola tickets online here!